-- 1/2pc tonka beans (we have a hard time sourcing this, so we ignore it)
+- 1/2pc tonka beans (we had a hard time sourcing this, so we ignored it)

 - 20g cornstarch

 Combine cream cheese and granulated sugar in a glass bowl.
 Place the glass bowl on top of a pot filled with a little bit of water in small or medium heat (preferably 40℃).
-It’s like steaming on the glass bowl while you mixing it.
-Mix it until it gets a smooth texture.
+It should almost be steaming on the glass bowl while you mix it.
+Mix it until you achieve a smooth texture.

 Combine sour cream and Greek yogurt in another bowl.
 Mix well with a rubber spatula.